Mental Health Services

 - COURT ASSESSMENT PROGRAM providing evaluations for legal system determinations.

-- COUNSELING FOR PEOPLE INFECTED OR AFFECTED BY AIDS - An affiliation with AIDS Related Community Services (ARCS), providing mental health services, including individual, family and group therapy, to people with AIDS or HIV infection and their families.
+- COUNSELING FOR PEOPLE INFECTED OR AFFECTED BY AIDS - An affiliation with Hudson Valley Community Services (HVCS), providing mental health services, including individual, family and group therapy, to people with AIDS or HIV infection and their families.
 Individuals are linked to vital community resources, such as public assistance and home health care.
-A Positive Mom support group is also offered.
+A Positive Mom support group also is offered.

 - DIALECTICAL BEHAVIOR THERAPY (DBT), a specialized treatment modality offered at WJCS' mental health clinics designed to help people manage challenging emotional and behavioral issues.